 Report by Anthony Rosborough (LLM Candidate in the Intellectual Property & Digital Economy Programme at the University of Glasgow).

-As for the utility of the Convention, Dr. Macmillan questioned rhetorically whether vibrant cultural practices require any legal protection to begin with.
+As for the utility of the Convention, Prof. Macmillan questioned rhetorically whether vibrant cultural practices require any legal protection to begin with.
 She questioned the value in listing cultural heritage, especially if those lists are only comprised of cultural heritage that is seen as valuable to Western civilisation.
-Dr. Macmillan suggested that the cultural heritage regime would be more effective if it could protect contemporary cultural practices from privatisation, including usurpation vis-à-vis intellectual property protections.
+Prof. Macmillan suggested that the cultural heritage regime would be more effective if it could protect contemporary cultural practices from privatisation, including usurpation vis-à-vis intellectual property protections.

-For further details of Dr Macmillan’s work, see her chapter “Contemporary Intangible Cultural Heritage: Between Community and Market” in Waelde, C, Cummings, C, Pavis, M and Enright, H (2018) Research Handbook on Contemporary Intangible Cultural Heritage.
+For further details of Prof. Macmillan’s work, see her chapter “Contemporary Intangible Cultural Heritage: Between Community and Market” in Waelde, C, Cummings, C, Pavis, M and Enright, H (2018) Research Handbook on Contemporary Intangible Cultural Heritage.
 EE Elgar.

 For further details on the subject of cultural heritage, see CREATe works by Kretschmer, M and Blakely, M.R (2016) “Intangible Cultural Heritage, Intellectual Property, and Cultural Branding in Celtic-Derived Cultures” (detailed here) and Deazley, R and Wallace, A (eds) (2017) “Copyright and Cultural Memory: Digital Conference Proceedings” (detailed here).